 - They’re easier to reason with

-CONS of traveling with school-aged children
+THE CONS of traveling with kids

 - They’re still learning to manage their emotions so can often meltdown.
 This does start to settle down at the later end of the school aged kids bracket.